openstack/cinder/doc/source/contributor/contributing.rst

     weekly bug squad meeting
-        This is a half-hour meeting on Wednesdays at 15:00 UTC (right after the Cinder weekly meeting) in ``#openstack-cinder`` on Freenode.
+        This is a half-hour meeting on Wednesdays at 15:00 UTC (right after the Cinder weekly meeting) in the ``#openstack-cinder`` IRC channel.
 At this meeting, led by the Cinder Bug Deputy, we discuss new bugs that have been filed against Cinder project deliverables (and, if there's time, discuss the relevance of old bugs that haven't seen any action recently).
 Info about the meeting is here: http://eavesdrop.openstack.org/#Cinder_Bug_Squad_Meeting